 Do you know the difference between your credit report and your credit score?
 If not, you’re not alone.
 It can be easy to see these two related items as one and the same.
 However, if you take a closer look, you may start to see differences in how they impact your financial health.
 Here are some answers to a few common questions you might have:

-A credit report is a transcript of all the credit-related decisions – both good and bad – you’ve made throughout your life.
-It includes information about your existing credit agreements, such as credit card accounts, mortgages, and student loans, and lists inquiries about your credit history.
+A credit report includes information about your past and existing credit agreements, such as credit card accounts, mortgages, and student loans, and lists inquiries about your credit history.
 It can also include non-credit information, such as utility payments.
 It also outlines how much you owe creditors, how long each account has been open, and how consistently you make on-time payments.
 Credit reports may also list related public records, such as court judgments against you, tax liens on your property, or bankruptcy filings.